-- (iv) The TDSPs shall coordinate with ERCOT to submit the necessary Texas Standard Electronic Transaction (TX SET) transactions to update Load Profile ID assignments to be effective on the most current meter read date on or after April 15. - (v) TDSPs are responsible for verifying that TX SET transactions related to Annual Validation have been successfully accepted into ERCOT's systems by monitoring the appropriate response transactions.
+- tariffs, the applicable REP billing requirements, and whether the ESI ID is active or de-energized.
+The TDSP shall then send finalized lists of ESI IDs back to ERCOT no later than April 10.
+The finalized lists shall indicate all revisions determined to be necessary by the TDSP. - (iii) ERCOT shall send notification to CRs and the RMS by April 15 announcing these lists are available to the CR of record.
+Upon request, ERCOT shall make available to the current CR of record the list of those ESI IDs that are expected to have a Load Profile ID change as a result of Annual Validation. - (iv) The TDSPs shall coordinate with ERCOT to submit the necessary TX SET transactions to update Load Profile ID assignments to be effective on the most current meter read date on or after April 15. - (v) TDSPs are responsible for verifying that TX SET transactions related to Annual Validation have been successfully accepted into ERCOT's systems by monitoring the appropriate response transactions.
 The TDSPs and ERCOT shall work together to have TX SET transactions successfully completed by September 30. - (vi) Within the first two Business Days of the TDSP successfully submitting all of its necessary transactions, ERCOT shall compare the finalized lists of recommended changes with the current Load Profile ID in the ERCOT system.
 ERCOT and the TDSPs shall work closely and expeditiously to resolve any discrepancies.
-The TDSP and ERCOT shall be in contact until at least 99.0% of the finalized list of changes is resolved to their mutual satisfaction. - (vii) ERCOT and the TDSPs shall provide regular updates on the progress of Annual Validation as needed, or at a minimum during the regularly scheduled RMS meetings.
+The TDSP and ERCOT shall be in contact until at least 99.0% of the finalized list of changes is resolved to their mutual satisfaction. - (vii) ERCOT and the TDSPs shall provide regular updates on the progress of Annual Validation as needed, or at a minimum during the regularly scheduled RMS meeting.